Getting Started with Types

 difference that we should also consider.
 In the last part of this exercise we

-and noted that we could have written a version of swap
+looked at swap and noted that we could have written a version of swap that

 simply crashed or never returned a value.
 At the time, we didn’t bother to think